Evolving interdisciplinary contributions to global societal challenges: A 50-year overview: Conclusions: Towards evidence-based actions for sustainable development

 \section{Conclusions: Towards evidence-based actions for sustainable development}

-This paper has provided an overview of how various disciplines are connected to different global societal challenges and how these connections have evolved over more than half a century---an area that has previously lacked substantial quantitative evidence.
-Specifically, we utilised two types of scores based on specific machine learning algorithms employed in the OpenAlex platform: the field-affinity scores and the SDG-affinity scores.
-These scores were used to develop appropriate measures for analysing the organic and dynamic relationships between different disciplines and the SDGs.
+This paper has provided an overview of how various disciplines are connected to different global societal challenges and how these connections have evolved over more than half a century, an area that has previously lacked substantial quantitative evidence.
+Specifically, we employed two types of scores based on specific machine learning algorithms in the OpenAlex platform: field-affinity scores and SDG-affinity scores.
+These measures allowed us to analyse the organic and dynamic relationships between different disciplines and the SDGs.